has191210/md_notes/docs/english/120_common_phrasal_verbs/notes.md

 > B: Have you `restarted` it?

 > A: Yes, but that hasn't `solved` the problem.
 > B: Sorry to mentions this, but isn't it time you had a new computer.?

 > A: Not really.
 I have `taken care` of this one so well.
 > B: Well, it has been `functioning erratically` lately.

 > A：I know, but I can't bring myself to `get rid of` it
 > B: But having it fixed may transpire to be a waste of money.

-> A: I have to `agree` with you there
+> A: I have to `agree` with you there.
 > B: Why don't you discover what's worng with first?

 > A: OK, I'll `ask` someone `to come here` and have a look at it.